12 Seasonal Spring Recipes That Are Super Easy to Make

 6. One-Pan Artichoke Chicken with White Wine Pan Sauce

-This easy dinner recipe calls for canned or jarred artichokes — which are a great staple to keep in your cupboard — but since it’s the height of artichoke season, you could absolutely substitute for freshly-prepared artichoke hearts (and use the leaves to make this appetizer with feta and black olives).
+This easy dinner recipe calls for canned or jarred artichokes — which are a great staple to keep in your cupboard — but since it’s the height of artichoke season, you could absolutely substitute for freshly-prepared artichoke heart.
 If you’re not in the mood to open a bottle of wine (or don’t want to share your wine with the chicken) you can always use chicken broth with a little bit of whole-grain mustard and a dash of apple cider vinegar.

 7. Pea Hummus

 Creative plays on hummus are a surprisingly hot-button issue for purists out there, but as someone who makes hummus on a weekly basis, I think it can sometimes be fun to throw in a new ingredient or two.
 (Beet hummus and carrot hummus, I’m looking at you.)
 This springtime hummus is a perfect way to use fresh spring peas, which are in season throughout the months of April and May.
 For crudités, consider sliced bell peppers, sugar snap peas, carrots, and English cucumbers.

 April marks the start of crab season in Maryland, and while fortunate locals can enjoy crabbing in the Chesapeake Bay, the rest of us can celebrate with crab dishes like healthy baked crab cakes or this phenomenally easy, paleo-friendly simple crab salad.
 This is a fantastic dish for entertaining because it’s so elegant and makes a pricey ingredient like crab stretch — just one pound can feed your whole party, giving you the opportunity to supplement with less-expensive snacks like Greek yogurt deviled eggs and za’atar popcorn.

 9. Mediterranean Lamb Bowls